 - Please do not allow students to break physical distancing to ask one-on-one questions at the start and end of class.

 - Please use hand sanitizer and wipe podium and technology surfaces with provided disinfectant wipes before and after use.

 Post university signage providing instructions and information for health and safety practices.
 The university has created a full suite of signage.
 This list will continue to be updated as additional signage needs are identified.
 Please contact Kim Murphy if you have additional recommendations.

-In light of the COVID-19 virus, area cleaning protocols (PDF, 96 KB) have been adjusted to focus on cleaning and disinfecting frequently touched surfaces in all areas, typically every four hours, including elevator buttons, stair railings, door knobs and plates, faucets, and water fountains.
-Concerns with respect to cleaning in these areas can be directed to FIXIT at (613) 533-6757 (internal ext.
-77301) or by email to firstname.lastname@example.org.
+In light of the COVID-19 virus, area cleaning protocols have been adjusted to focus on cleaning and disinfecting frequently touched surfaces in all areas, typically every four hours, including elevator buttons, stair railings, door knobs and plates, faucets, and water fountains.
+Concerns with respect to cleaning in these areas can be directed to Fixit at (613) 533-6757 (internal ext.
+77301) or by email to email@example.com.